danieljprice/splash/docs/basic.rst

 another particle type (with different limits) is shown by contours.
-This can be achieved because once contour plotting is turned on, the contribution of a given particle type to either the contours or rendered plots can be turned on or off via the “turn on/off particles by type” option in the :ref:`sec:menu-o`.
+This can be achieved because once contour plotting is turned on, the contribution of a given particle type to either the contours or rendered plots can be turned on or off via the ``turn on/off particles by type`` option in the :ref:`sec:menu-o`.

 Moving forwards and backwards through data files